-The other options are Exclude boot disk and Exclude data disks.
+If you want to exclude disks from a backup, the other options are Exclude boot disk and Exclude all data disks.
 These options are intended for the virtual machines that have multiple virtual disks.
 You should use these options with care.